Guide to Employee Stipends

 Commuter and transportation stipends

 Employees who work in-office or at your business location must commute to work.
 Not only is commuting to and from the workplace time-consuming, but it can be costly.
 To help your employees with commuting costs, you can offer a commuter stipend.
-This allows you to reimburse employees for various transportation-related or travel expenses.
+This allows you to support employees with various transportation-related or travel expenses.

 You can also use your transportation stipend to align with your company goals.
 For example, if reducing your environmental impact is vital to your organization’s mission, you can offer a stipend for transit passes or bike sharing and maintenance to encourage employees to find greener ways to commute.